-If you’ve ever found yourself deep in aisle five at Whole Foods browsing the variety of cosmetics on offer in search of an all-natural alternative to your body wash, shampoo, sunscreen, et. al. (when all you came for was almond milk), or even if you fancy yourself an all-natural-everything type with Tea Tree Tingle filling your shower and Honest Beauty in your makeup bag, chances are you’ve been stumped by the labels on the cosmetic and skincare products you use—or, like most of us, have no idea what most of them even mean.
+If you’ve ever found yourself deep in aisle five at Whole Foods browsing the variety of cosmetics in search of an all-natural alternative to your body wash, shampoo, sunscreen, et. al. (when all you came for was almond milk), or even if you fancy yourself an all-natural-everything type with Tea Tree Tingle filling your shower and Honest Beauty in your makeup bag, chances are you’ve been stumped by the labels on the cosmetic and skin-care products you use—or, like most of us, have no idea what most of them even mean.
 So we did some of the work for you and have decoded seven of the most common (and mysterious) symbols living on the labels of your favorite natural products.

 No Synthetic Fragrances

 People with allergies or sensitivities commonly avoid fragrance.
-This symbol means that the beauty or skincare product in question contains no synthetic fragrances and is formulated with pure essential oils.
+This symbol means that the beauty or skin-care product in question contains no synthetic fragrances and is formulated with pure essential oils.

-The floating butterfly means that this personal care product went through Non-GMO—whose main goal is to keep genetically modified organisms out of the food supply—third-party verification and meets all standards.
+The floating butterfly means that this personal-care product went through Non-GMO—whose main goal is to keep genetically modified organisms out of the food supply—third-party verification and meets all standards.

-While the jury is out on whether gluten-containing cosmetic products actually cause allergic reactions or GI symptoms when applied topically, celiacs and gluten-sensitives can look towards this symbol, which usually looks like a little wheat stalk.
+While the jury is out on whether gluten-containing cosmetic products actually cause allergic reactions or GI symptoms when applied topically, celiacs and gluten-sensitives can look for this symbol, which usually looks like a little wheat stalk.

 Period After Opening